ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

   <li><strong>Jovians</strong> -Planets near Jupiter's size (6–14.3 R&oplus;)</li>
 </ul>

 <p>For my machine learning applications, I aim to replicate these classifications using our exoplanet data.
 This involves <strong>unsupervised learning</strong>, where the model doesn't rely on labeled training data for the classifications we're trying to create.

-I'll be employing a <strong>k-means clustering</strong> algorithm, which, for any number k, groups the data based on select features - in this case, mass and radius - and returns k clusters based on their similarities.
+<p>I'll employ a <strong>k-means clustering</strong> algorithm, which, for any number k, groups the data based on select features - in this case, mass and radius - and returns k clusters based on their similarities.
 I'll do this using <code>scikit-learn</code>.
-The intricate complexities of the algorithm is not something I'll explain here.</p>
+The intricate complexities of the algorithm is not something I'll touch on here.</p>

 <div style="height: 20px;"></div>
 <h4> Silhouette score calculation</h4>
 <div style="height: 20px;"></div>

-<p>To determine the number of categories (clusters) is best to model, I'll use the <strong>silhouette score method</strong>.
+<p>I'll use the <strong>silhouette score method</strong> to determine the number of categories (clusters) that's best to model, .
 This tests the algorithm on different groupings (one group, two groups,...) and attributes to each a score based on how well the algorithm will generate members that are alike.
 High scores indicate good grouping results, low scores indicate ineffective groupings.</p>

 <div style="height: 20px;"></div>
 <p align="center">